mspath/aoc2021/README.md

 this one was hard for me. still need to wrap my head around traversing search and the exit conditions for recursive functions.

+### Day 13 Traansparent Origami

+discover the hidden code by folding and merging points on a transparent sheet of paper.

+### Day 14 Extended Polymerization

+handle exponential insertions of symbols.

+this one was hard for me again. see day 12.